SerhiiButryk/Notes/README.md

 # Overview

-This application is developed for keeping and accessing all your notes on a device securely.
+This application is developed for keeping and accessing all your notes securely on a device.
 The app encryptes your notes before saving it to storage.
 So, it couldn't be extracted and read easily.
-The app protects data with authentication.
+The app protects data with authentication and it provides simple interface for use.
-The interface is simple to use.

 # Features

 - Password and biometric authentication
 - Basic text editing
-- Limitation of User login attempts
+- Limitation of user login attempts
-- Application inactivity lock
+- Application inactivity lock (idle lock timeout)
-- Apllication block (after login attempts are exceeded)
+- Application block (after login attempts are exceeded)
 - Secure information storage
 - Backup/restore support